logo

 1. Consent-Driven Data Collection and Processing

-- Sekel Tech’s solutions are built around explicit consent mechanisms, allowing users to control how their personal data is collected, processed, and shared, which is a fundamental requirement of the DPDP Act.
+Sekel Tech’s solutions are built around clear, explicit consent mechanisms, allowing customers to control how their personal data is collected, processed, and shared.
+Users can view consent terms easily and withdraw consent at any time, aligning with the DPDP Act’s emphasis on transparency and user control.

 2. Data Subject Rights Management